 Attendance to all class meetings in addition to rehearsals outside of class is expected.

 The class is open to anyone age 21 and over with an interest and willingness to commit to the intensive demands of actor training, however a face-to-face or phone interview is necessary before acceptance into the workshop.

 If invited to participate, a $50 deposit will be required to hold your place.
 The deposit is refundable if you cancel your registration one (1) week before the beginning of the first class.
 The balance is to be paid on the first day of class and is non-refundable.

 To schedule an interview, email: email@example.com

-He holds a Bachelor of Arts degree in Theater from California State University, Fullerton and a Masters of Fine Arts in Acting from the University of South Carolina.
+Additionally, he holds a Bachelor of Arts in Theater from California State University, Fullerton and a Masters of Fine Arts in Acting from the University of South Carolina.

-He has served on the theatre faculty of University of South Carolina, Kennesaw State University and Clayton State University.
-He currently teaches privately in the Twin Cities.
+He has served on the theatre faculty of University of South Carolina, Kennesaw State University and Clayton State University and is currently a teaching artist with Mu Performing Arts.

 His acting credits include Broadway productions of AN INSPECTOR CALLS and LOVE!
 VALOUR!
 COMPASSION!
 Regional theatre credits include productions with Mu Performing Arts, Frank Theatre, Theatre in the Square, Theatrical Outfit, and Milwaukee Rep..

 In film and television he recently completed filming the independent feature films THE PUBLIC DOMAIN and TO SAY GOODBYE.
 He has also been seen on the hit TV show DROP DEAD DIVA, and recurring roles on ALL MY CHILDREN and AS THE WORLD TURNS as well as numerous commercials, short films and industrial videos.